 Devon Tsuno is keenly interested in the vital issue of water and water use, topics of crucial concern to the desert community of Borrego Springs.
-Tsuno is working with Seley Farms, one of the largest and oldest family owned agricultural businesses in Borrego Springs, on a project called Desert Fruit that highlights the important role that the farm and its crops play in the fabric of the town—economically, socially, and environmentally.
+Tsuno worked with Seley Farms, one of the largest and oldest family-owned agricultural businesses in Borrego Springs, on a project called Desert Fruit highlighting the important role that the farm and its crops play in the fabric of the town—economically, socially, and environmentally.

 Special thanks to Pedro Fuerte, Mauricio Fuerte, Oswaldo Fuerte, Jim Seley, Mike Seley, and Zane Smiley at Seley Ranches; Martha Deichler, Stephen Ryan, and the Borrego Unified School District; Araceli Preigo; Robert Huerta; and Delfino Chojoian.

 Tsuno is a Los Angeles-native.
 His spray paint and acrylic paintings, installations, and community projects focus on water, native vs. non-native plants, agriculture and Japanese American history.
 Tsuno’s long-term interest in issues of access to public space, fishing and bodies of water in the LA area has been central to his work with the Los Angeles Department of Cultural Affairs, The Music Center, Theodore Payne Foundation, and the grant love Project.